-CRJ 101 Introduction to Criminal Justice 3 SHC

-This course includes an overview of the functions and responsibilities of agencies involved in the administration of justice to include police organizations, court systems, correctional systems and juvenile justice agencies.
-(3/0)

-CRJ 115 Criminal Law I 3 SHC
+- CRJ 101Introduction to Criminal Justice3 SHCThis course includes an overview of the functions and responsibilities of agencies involved in the administration of justice to include police organizations, court systems, correctional systems and juvenile justice agencies.
+Prerequisite: RDG 100 or appropriate placement scores.(3/0) - CRJ 125 Criminology 3 SHC This course is a study of the various theories of criminal causation and control, the identification of criminal typologies and the reaction of society to crime and criminals.
+Prerequisite: ENG 101 or ENG 165.
+(3/0) - CRJ 140 Criminal Justice Report Writing 3 SHC

-This course covers the development of criminal law in America.
-The basic elements of specific criminal offenses, criminal defenses and various legal principles upon which criminal law is established are reviewed.
-(3/0)

-CRJ 120 Constitutional Law 3 SHC

-This course covers analysis of the historical development of the U.S. Constitution and the relationship of rights contained therein to the state and the individual.
-The application of the Bill of Rights to federal and state systems is examined.
-(3/0)

-CRJ 125 Criminology 3 SHC

-This course is a study of the various theories of criminal causation and control, the identification of criminal typologies and the reaction of society to crime and criminals.
-(3/0)

-CRJ 140 Criminal Justice Report Writing 3 SHC

 This course is a study of the proper preparation and retention of criminal justice records and reports, including observational skills, formatting and the value of accurate, complete and selective written articulation of information and observations.
+Restricted to Criminal Justice majors.
+Prerequisite: ENG 101 or ENG 165.
 (3/0)

+- CRJ 145

+Juvenile Delinquency

-CRJ 145 Juvenile Delinquency 3 SHC
+3 SHC

 This course includes a survey of the sociological, biological and psychological theories involved in juvenile delinquency, modern trends in prevention and treatment.
-(3/0)